-It was also used in the 70,s film Holiday on The Buses
+It was also used in the 1970s film, Holiday on The Buses

 Gwrych Castle 9a Was erected between 1819 and 1825 at the behest of Lloyd Hesketh Bamford Hesketh.
-It’s been a ruin for many years but it’s now being preserved / restored and is open to the public.
+It has been a ruin for many years but it’s now being preserved / restored and is open to the public.

 Beaumaris castle, Isle of Anglesey